-Critical Attributes Leadership: Staff: individual goals and supports ngful goals and needed supports onal goals to staff and is familiar with their ty for strong school performance with staff Works with leadership to develop specific, meaningful goals and supports to impact instruction Has a sense of high expectations and accountability from leadership Indicator 3.5 3.5 Highly Effective Effective Improvement Necessary Requires Action 4 Points 3 Points 2 Points 1 Points Data Driven Decisions Leaders continually prioritize and make critical decisions based on school data.
+Critical Attributes Leadership: Staff: Actively engages with staff on meaningful goals and needed supports Emphasizes the urgency of professional goals to staff and is familiar with their individual goals and supports Establishes a climate of accountability for strong school performance with staff and scholars Works with leadership to develop specific, meaningful goals and supports to impact instruction Has a sense of high expectations and accountability from leadership Indicator 3.5 Highly Effective Effective Improvement Necessary Requires Action 4 Points 3 Points 2 Points 1 Points Data Driven Decisions Leaders continually prioritize and make critical decisions based on school data.
 Leaders hold teachers accountable for consistently gathering evidence on scholars' learning, their backgrounds, strengths, challenges, readiness, interests, etc. and use this data to make informed decisions about supporting all scholars.
 Leaders routinely ensure teachers are engaged in analyzing multiple forms of scholar performance data to make informed decisions about appropriate and timely interventions for scholars and to differentiate instruction. >90-100% of staff make effective, data-driven decisions impacting instruction and interventions Leaders prioritize and make critical decisions based on school data.
 Leaders hold teachers accountable for gathering evidence on scholars' learning at most key points in the year: their backgrounds, strengths, challenges, readiness, interests, etc. and use this data to make informed decisions about supporting all scholars.
-Leaders ensure teachers are engaged in analyzing scholar performance data to make informed decisions about supporting for scholars and to differentiate instruction.
-Leaders rarely prioritize and make critical decisions based on school data.There is little to no evidence of le prioritizing or making critical decis based on data.Leaders are inconsistent in holding teachers accountable for gathering evidence on scholars' learning, and sometimes use this data to make informed decisions about supporting all scholars.There is little to no evidence of the prioritizing or making critical decis based on data.Leaders inconsistently ensure teachers are engaged in analyzing scholar performance data to make informed decisions about appropriate and timely interventions for scholars and to differentiate instruction.Scholar performance data is rare analyzed, and intervention system not exist for scholars, leaving a significant number of scholars wh not met lesson objectives.>50-70% of staff make effective, data-driven decisions impacting instruction and interventionsLess than 50% of staff make effect data-driven decisions impacting instruction and interventions Critical Attributes order to effectively supp owing the "big picture" for each scholar in ort sion making for scholar interventions Staff: Creates supports for scholars based Tracks data and reassesses interven Informs instruction based on scholar tions in a timely manner
+Leaders ensure teachers are engaged in analyzing scholar performance data to make informed decisions about appropriate and timely interventions for scholars and to differentiate instruction.
+Leaders rarely prioritize and make critical decisions based on school data.
+Leaders are inconsistent in holding teachers accountable for gathering evidence on scholars' learning, and sometimes use this data to make informed decisions about supporting all scholars.
+Leaders inconsistently ensure teachers are engaged in analyzing scholar performance data to make informed decisions about appropriate and timely interventions for scholars and to differentiate instruction. instruction and interventions decisions impacting instruction and interventions instruction and interventions Critical Attributes Leadership: Sets expectation of knowing the "big picture" for each scholar in order to effectively support Models data driven decision making for scholar interventions Staff: Creates supports for scholars based Tracks data and reassesses interven Informs instruction based on scholar tions in a timely manner